Wounded Healers in Kenya is duly registered as a Charity foundation under the Societies Act of Kenya Cap (108) with registration number 52198.

 This support is available to survivors before, during, and after they leave the traumatic situation

 We encourage conversations.
 We use our voices to break down walls of silence, shed light on many forms of sexual violence, share our stories with dignity and discuss what needs to change to end it.

-We encourage & train survivors to join the Zahara Sisters group so they can use their experiences to educate the communities, mentor other survivors and become public speakers, all while maintaining their safety and practicing self-care
+We encourage & train survivors to join the Zahara Sisters so they can lead in breaking the silence and start a sustained public conversation about sexual exploitation, including by teaching about it in schools, community gatherings, and other economic and cultural assembly points all while maintaining their safety and practicing self-care.